MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-install-bare-metal.md

 ---

-## Upgrade versions predating MSI
+## Install versions predating MSI

+As of version 0.5.0-beta.1, the PowerShell install script for Azure Developer CLI (`install-azd.ps1`) uses the published MSI file instead of installing from the .zip file.
+There is no change for users who want to use the script to install or upgrade.

-Since the install script doesn't support installing versions of `azd` on Windows that **predate** the MSI, you'll need to manually update older versions.
+Since the install script doesn't support installing versions of `azd` on Windows that **predate** the MSI, you'll need to manually install older versions.

 1. Download the appropriate .zip file from the [Azure Developer CLI GitHub releases](https://github.com/Azure/azure-dev/releases).

 1. Extract the .zip file.
+1. Rename the `azd-windows-amd64.exe` to `azd.exe`

-1. Place the binary in the appropriate location.
+1. Place `azd.exe` in the appropriate location.